opensearch-project/opensearch-benchmark-workloads/big5/README.md

 This repository contains the "Big5" workload for benchmarking OpenSearch using OpenSearch Benchmark.
 The "Big5" workload focuses on five essential areas in OpenSearch performance and querying: Text Querying, Sorting, Date Histogram, Range Queries, and Terms Aggregation.

-This workload is derived from the [Elasticsearch vs. OpenSearch comparison benchmark](https://github.com/elastic/elasticsearch-opensearch-benchmark) published by Elastic.
-It has been modified to conform to OpenSearch Benchmark terminology and comply with OpenSearch features; changes are in the JSON files within the workload.
+This workload is derived from the Elasticsearch vs. OpenSearch comparison benchmark.
+It has been modified to conform to OpenSearch Benchmark terminology and comply with OpenSearch features.

 ### The "Big 5" Areas